European cities announce new restrictions as COVID-19 cases soar

-LONDON/MADRID (Reuters) - European nations from Denmark and Iceland in the north to Greece in the south announced new restrictions on Friday to curb surging coronavirus infections in some of their largest cities, and Britain was considering a new national lockdown.
+LONDON/MADRID (Reuters) - European countries from Denmark to Greece announced new restrictions on Friday to curb surging coronavirus infections in some of their largest cities, while Britain was reported to be considering a new national lockdown.

 Cases in the United Kingdom almost doubled to 6,000 per day in the latest reporting week, hospital admissions rose and infection rates soared across parts of northern England and London.

-Asked by Sky News about the possibility of a second national lockdown next month, British Health Minister Matt Hancock said it should be seen only as a last resort but the government would do whatever it took to tackle the virus.
+The sharp rise in the number of cases meant the government had to keep everything under review.

-“The number of people in hospital is doubling every eight days or so ... we will do what it takes to keep people safe,” he said.
-“We keep these things under review.”
+“I don’t want to get into a second national lockdown at all,” he said, but added: “When you look at what is happening, you’ve got to wonder whether we need to go further.”

-Britain imposed new COVID regulations on the North West, Midlands and West Yorkshire from Tuesday.
+Britain has already imposed new COVID regulations on the North West, Midlands and West Yorkshire from Tuesday.

 Infections have climbed steadily across most of Europe over the last two months.
 Intensive care admissions and deaths have also begun to tick up, especially in Spain and France.